 - Ice may be of limited value since there is typically no inflammation in this condition.

-- MLS laser therapy has been shown to work well in healing old injuries by bringing more blood floor to the site.
+- MLS laser therapy has been shown to work well in healing old injuries by bringing more blood flow to the site.
 It could be of important value in healing Achilles tendonosis.

 Over time you'll receive this diagnosis which instead of inflammation results in a thickening of the tendon.
 Achilles tendinosis is progressive and degenerative.